Patrick Kielty confirmed as new host of The Late Late Show

-Patrick Kielty has been announced as the new host of RTÉ's The Late Late Show and will take over the Friday night presenting role in September.
+And here is your host...
+Patrick Kielty has been announced as the new presenter of RTÉ's The Late Late Show and will take over the Friday night television role from September.

-Kielty, from Dundrum, Co Down, will become the fourth permanent presenter of the show for its 61st season next September.
-He had become strongly tipped over the past fortnight to take the role, succeeding Ryan Tubridy, and was previously linked with the show back in 1999.
+From Dundrum, Co Down, Kielty will become the fourth permanent host of the show in its 61st season, RTÉ confirmed.
+He had been strongly tipped over the past fortnight to succeed Ryan Tubridy and was previously linked with the programme back in 1999.

-He began his stand-up career as host of Northern Ireland’s first comedy club The Empire Laughs Back in Belfast.
-Since then, he has built a career across television and radio, including the BBC Northern Ireland chatshow Patrick Kielty Almost Live from 1999 to 2003, while his live stand-up tours have sold out across Ireland and Britain.
+Kielty began his stand-up career as host of Northern Ireland’s first comedy club The Empire Laughs Back in Belfast.
+Since then, he has built a wide-ranging television and radio CV, including the BBC Northern Ireland chatshow Patrick Kielty Almost Live, which ran from 1999 to 2003.

+His live stand-up tours have sold out across Ireland and Britain, while he has appeared as a guest on the Late Late on multiple occasions.

+‘The promotion of war criminals is all over TV.
+There’s a glorification of violence and no sanction for it’

 [ Patrick Kielty: ‘Trailblazer’ with ‘gallows humour’ is frontrunner for The Late Late Show ]